 Anne: Your therapy practice focuses on pornography addiction recovery and treating women with betrayal trauma.
 In your opinion, what keeps women stuck in that trauma?

-Adam: It affects women really differently based on so many factors, things like: their own temperament and personality, probably genetics, their life experiences.
-But what we’re seeing in our office is women who are experiencing legitimate trauma.
-So the flashbacks, the nightmares, the panic attacks, all those types of things.
+Adam: It affects women really, differently based on so many factors, things like their own temperament and personality, probably genetics, their life experiences.
+What we’re seeing in our office is women who are experiencing legitimate trauma: the flashbacks, the nightmares, the panic attacks, all those types of things.

 That really compounds the traumatic experience.
 You know, I don’t know which one is more traumatic, the experience of being betrayed, being lied to, being manipulated in your own marriage, or then reaching out for help and having people tell you that you’re crazy.